 Anke holds a Bachelor of Science in Meteorology from the University of Hamburg, Germany, and a Master of Science in Meteorology from Pennsylvania State University.
 Before joining CPP, Anke worked as a Research Assistant at the Department of Meteorology at Pennsylvania State University, focusing on developing and implementing strategies for data assimilation in prognostic dispersion models.

-Throughout her career at CPP, Anke has conducted numerous wind-tunnel and numerical assessments of outdoor comfort, air quality, and snow impact.
-She has been instrumental in developing procedures for conducting site-specific meteorological data assessments, and a new hybrid wind tunnel modeling approach that has been tested against an EPA field data base.
+Throughout her career at CPP, Anke has conducted numerous wind tunnel and numerical assessments of outdoor comfort, air quality, and snow impact.
+She has been instrumental in developing procedures for conducting site-specific meteorological data assessments, and a new hybrid wind tunnel modeling approach that has been tested against an EPA field database.

-Anke has grown and led a team of engineers for several years, is co-author on numerous technical papers, and has presented at various conferences.
+Anke has grown and led a team of engineers for several years, is a co-author on numerous technical papers, and has presented at various conferences.